 What is the meaning of onus of proof?

-An applicant needs to provide clear and conclusive evidence to establish his/her personal circumstance and credibility.
-Certainly, a failure to do so is one of the very common UK Visit Visa refusal reason.
-Accordingly, if the ECO is not satisfied that an applicant may be able to either maintain himself during the trip or return to the home country then the ECO is quite likely to conclude by raising questions about the credibility and genuine intentions of visiting the UK.
+An applicant needs to provide clear and conclusive evidence to establish personal circumstances and credibility.
+Certainly, a failure to do so is a common refusal reason.
+Accordingly, if an ECO is not satisfied that an applicant may be able to either maintain himself during the trip or return to the home country then the ECO is quite likely to conclude by raising questions about the credibility and genuine intentions of visiting the British Isles.

 What is the meaning of balance of probabilities?

 In the context of the UK visa assessment, the balance of probabilities means the overall credibility of the applicant and authenticity of the evidence.
 Please note: in the assessment process there is no room for benefit of doubt i.e. if the decision-maker has even an iota of doubt about the credibility then the likely outcome is a refusal.